-It should come as no surprise that the biggest benefit unlocked by Gold-grade status is lounge access, and for domestic travellers flying economy, Qantas offers lounge facilities in 24 airports, with Gold members enjoying access to Qantas Clubs and Qantas Regional Lounges around the country.
+Arugably the biggest benefit unlocked by Gold-grade status is lounge access.
+For domestic travellers flying economy, Qantas offers lounges in over two dozen airports, with Gold members able to relax before their flight in Qantas Clubs and Qantas Regional Lounges around the country.

-One guest can accompany you on every visit – handy on business trips when flying with a colleague, or even your boss, who may not have status or lounge access on their own – and there’s no requirement for that guest to be travelling with you, or even at all: handy for informal pre-flight meetings or when you run into familiar faces along your travels, whether they’re coming or going.
+Less-known is that there’s actually no requirement for that guest to be travelling with you, or even flying at all.
+This is handy for informal pre-flight meetings or when you run into familiar faces along your travels, whether they’re coming or going.

-On holidays, that guest could be a friend or partner instead, and if travelling with little ones, Gold members can bring up to two children aged 4-17 into the lounge, along with kids aged 0-3 with no set limit, and that’s in addition to one adult guest, potentially getting your whole family through the door by way of your Gold membership.
+On holidays, that guest could be a friend or partner.
+Iif travelling with little ones, Gold members can bring up to two children aged 4-17 into the lounge, along with kids aged 0-3 with no set limit – and that’s in addition to one adult guest, potentially getting your whole family through the door by way of your Gold membership.

 2. Skip the queues at security screening

-Where available, you’ll be able to get to the lounge faster by taking advantage of priority security screening lanes at major Australian domestic airports.
+At major Australian domestic airports airport you’ll be able to get to the lounge faster by taking advantage of priority security screening lanes.

 This includes the fast-track channels at ‘regular’ security checkpoints, along with the Qantas Premium Lounge Entry facility in Brisbane, where you’ll clear security in a private room – accessible directly from Qantas Valet and the check-in hall – before emerging directly inside the Qantas Club.